-As a career professional, you have likely witnessed the workplace culture quirks that can stand between an ambitious, qualified candidate and the position they aspire to.
-As a Certified Image Consultant, I have witnessed the influence that clothing can play in beating the system and elevating women from “qualified” to “promoted”.
+As a career professional, you have likely witnessed the workplace culture quirks that can stand between a qualified candidate and their dream position.
+In the quest to advance from “qualified” to “promoted” in an imperfect system, don't overlook the influence your image can play in persuading others you're right for the position.

 In Want a Promotion?
 Wear This to Work, former model and Glamour writer, Lauren Chan discusses honing an authentic work style to get you noticed.
 Whether interviewing for a new job or rising in the ranks of your current organization, “Get to know your workplace’s culture” and “then identify your own style,” says Chan.
 Evaluate how leaders dress and then develop your own unique style that will have you looking like a leader.